Known and new ideas about the mechanism of action and spectrum of effects of Mexidol

 Abstract: The article

-presents the results of studies of the multimodal mechanism of action of the domestic original drug Mexidol (2-ethyl-6-methyl-3-hydroxypyridine succinate), which provides a neuroprotective effect and a wide range of clinical effects.
-The Mexidol molecule is represented by two related and functionally significant components: 2-ethyl-6-methyl-3 hydroxypyridine and succinate.
-The presence of 3-hydroxypyridine in the structure of Mexidol is associated with the antioxidant and membranotropic activity of the drug, the ability to reduce glutamate excitotoxicity, modulate the functioning of receptors and ion channels.
-Succinate in Mexidol provides the ability to induce the succinate receptor SUCNR1, improve succinate signaling, stimulate mitochondriogenesis, restore mitochondrial respiration and activate the Krebs cycle, increase the energy status of the cell, which causes the antihypoxic effect.
-Mexidol enhances the expression of transcription factors HIF-1α, Nrf2 under hypoxic conditions, has neuroregenerative activity mediated by an increase in the levels of the main regulatory molecules - neurotrophic factors NGF, IGF1, BDNF and VEGF in areas of ischemic brain damage, and also has a positive effect on PGC-1α, coordinating aerobic metabolism and energy stability of cells.
-These features distinguish Mexidol from other succinic acid preparations.
+presents the results of a study of the multimodal mechanism of action of the original Russian drug Mexidol (2-ethyl-6-methyl-3-hydroxypyridine succinate), which provides a neuroprotective effect and a broad spectrum of clinical effects.
+The Mexidol molecule is represented by two related and functionally significant components: 2-ethyl-6-methyl-3-hydroxypyridine and succinate.
+The presence of 3-hydroxypyridine in the structure of Mexidol is associated with the antioxidant and membranotropic activity of the drug, the ability to reduce glutamate excitotoxicity, and modulate the functioning of receptors and ion channels.
+Succinate in Mexidol provides the ability to induce the succinate receptor SUCNR1, improve succinate signaling, stimulate mitochondriogenesis, restore mitochondrial respiration, activate the Krebs cycle, and improve the energy status of the cell, which determines the antihypoxic effect.
+Mexidol enhances the expression of transcription factors HIF-1α and Nrf2 under hypoxic conditions.
+It exhibits neuroregenerative activity mediated by increased levels of key regulatory molecules—neurotrophic factors NGF, IGF1, BDNF, and VEGF—in areas of ischemic brain injury.
+It also positively influences PGC-1α, which coordinates aerobic metabolism and cellular energy stability.
+These properties distinguish Mexidol from other succinic acid preparations.